JakePed/funrun.github.io/docs/submit.md

 PLEASE READ CAREFULLY BEFORE SUBMITTING:

-If you are adding subassests to an already listed card, please do so from here - <a href="https://rarebtc.art/addsub/">>CLICK HERE</a
+If you are adding subassests to an already listed card, please do so from here - <a href="https://rarebtc.art/add-subs/">ADD SUBASSETS</a>

 Canvas & File Sizes:
 - It's your canvas, no more trimming!
-- If you can keep file sizes for the site to a minimum whilst preserving the details around 10mb is fine.
+- If you can keep file sizes for the site to a minimum whilst preserving the details, around 10mb is fine, not a limit though.

 Supply & Submission:
 - Min Supply of 21